And sometimes life breaks your heart.

 What do you mean you don’t wanna be sick?!
 And who is this person I’ve never heard of before?

 My heart sank.
 I knew in this moment what this meant.
 I wept.
 I wept as I mourned the end our journey together as partners.
 I wept for you.
 I wept for your family.
 And selfishly, I wept for myself.
 The man I loved and would never put in harms way had repeatedly chosen drugs over our relationship.
 Yes, addiction is an ugly, powerful force, but there were moments in which you were sober, and more than once, you made the choice to participate in some mind-altering activity instead of being sober.
 For us.
 For you.
 For me.
 I knew that I could never trust you again.
-I had been suspicious for a month now and you had an answer for every red flag I had seen.
+I had been suspicious for a month now and you had an answer for every red flag I had asked about.
 I felt like a crazy person – but I wasn’t crazy.
 I was right!
 You were using again.
 We lived together, spent all of our time together, and we were HAPPY.
 And yet you still went back.
 Anger.
 Sorrow.
 Emptiness.
 I hyperventilated and you tried to assure me, “I can fix this!”
 It was too late.
 I knew that I could not live this life.
-Constantly wondering if every sign was a sign of you using.
+Constantly wondering if every sign was a sign of betrayal.
 I didn’t want to be the paranoid girlfriend.
-I didn’t want to have to drug test you all the time.
+I didn’t want to drug test you.
 I wanted to trust you.
 I could not build a life with someone who is willing to throw it away for a high.
 I was studying for the LSAT while you wasted away money, time, energy and your beautiful outgoing spirit on something that was killing you slowly.

 My heart was not just broken; but deflated, lifeless.
 This was the lowest moment and I was shattered.